Filton Hill School

 Our maths curriculum supports children to gain a deep long term, secure and adaptable understanding of the subject which enables them to become agile mathematicians.
 We aim to encourage learners to gain fluency in number and be able to reason and problem solve using a variety of strategies.

 The National Curriculum forms the basis for our long-term planning: setting out the expectations in each year group, with links made across strands.
 The medium-term planning organises the units systematically term by term, with many opportunities for embedding skills with problem solving.
-Class teachers use Maths No Problem to support with sequencing learning.
-Short-term unit plans are prepared for daily teaching.
+Class teachers use White Rose Maths resources and teach through the mastery approach adapting learning where needed.

 The curriculum is taught through the units as follows with all year groups teaching the same units at similar times: